Yashas-pissay/Telangana-Growth-Analysis---PowerBI/README.md

   * Power BI: Using the powerful data analysis tool Power BI, we were able to quantitatively analyze Telangana's growth among different sectors and provide useful insights to the Telangana government.

-  * ChatGPT: I used CGAT GPT and Bard to help us with our research and analysis.
+  * ChatGPT and Google: I used ChatGPT and Google to help us with our research and analysis.

 # Objective:
 * Explore Stamp Registration, Transportation and Ts-Ipass datasets.
 Understand their attributes, categories and time period.